awsimaya/TranslateAPI/CommentsAPI/Readme.md

 ## Here are some steps to follow to get started from the command line:

-Once you have edited your template and code you can use the following command lines to deploy your application from the command line (these examples assume the project name is *AWSServerless1*):
+Once you have edited your template and code you can use the following command lines to deploy your application from the command line (these examples assume the project name is *CommentsAPI*):

 Restore dependencies
 ```
-    cd "AWSServerless1"
+    cd "CommentsAPI"
     dotnet restore
 ```

 Execute unit tests
 ```
-    cd "AWSServerless1/test/AWSServerless1.Tests"
+    cd "CommentsAPI/test/CommentsAPI.Tests"
     dotnet test
 ```

 Deploy application
 ```
-    cd "AWSServerless1/src/AWSServerless1"
+    cd "CommentsAPI/src/CommentsAPI"
     dotnet lambda deploy-serverless
 ```